microsoft/K2Bridge/README.md

 | :zap: Breaking change notice ! |
 |--------------------------------|

-This is a new version that add support for visualization and for Kibana 7.
+This is a new version that adds support for visualization and for Kibana 7.
 To avoid a breaking change, we are changing the way we tag our images.
 The new images tags are: 6.8_latest and 7.16_latest, support Kibana 6.8 and Kibana 7.10 respectively.
+The image of '7.16_latest' supports Kibana OSS 7.10.2, and its internal Elasticsearch instance is 7.16.2.
-_Action item:_ Use the provided helm chart to update the deployment with the new image tags. |
+_Action item:_ Use the provided helm chart to update the deployment with the new image tags.

 ---